andresmadeddie/Digital-Forensics-iPhone-Autopsy/Case Report National Galery DC.md

 ## **Stamp Heist conclusions**

+- Tracy, Pat, and King are involved in the conspiracy of the stamps’ theft.

 - Tracy and Pat are the conceivers of this heist.
 They have financial Motivations.
-Tracy, Pat, and King are involved in the conspiracy of the stamps’ theft.

-- King's motivations in the heist contain the pressure from Pat's blackmail.
+- Pat's blackmail is one of King's motivations to get involved in the heist.

-- Tracy was aware of the king being blackmailed.
+- Tracy knew that the king was being blackmailed.

-- Carry used the alias of Coral.
+- Tracy used the alias of Coral.

 - Pat used the alias of Perry.

-- Cary is unrelated to this plot.
+- Carry is unrelated to this plot.

 ## **National Gallery defacing conclusions**

-- Karry groomed and compensated Tracy to gain resources related to the defacement conspiracy against the Gallery.
+- Carry groomed and compensated Tracy to gain resources related to the defacement conspiracy against the Gallery.

 - Tracy is unaware of Carry's intentions.